 Instructions

-- Preheat the oven to 375ยฐF.
-Unroll the crescent dough in a 9x13 inch baking dish and spread to cover the bottom and about 1 inch up each side.
+- Preheat the oven to 375°F. Lightly spray a 9×13 inch baking dish with nonstick cooking spray.
+Unroll the crescent roll dough in the dish and spread to cover the bottom and about 1 inch up each side.
 Pinch the seams together to form one solid sheet.
-Bake 5 to 7 minutes or until dough is just barely set.
+Par-bake for 5 to 7 minutes or until dough is just barely set.

 * If nutritional values are provided, they are an estimate and will vary depending on the brands used.
 The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.